bitnami/charts/bitnami/magento/README.md

 **2. Updated MariaDB dependency version**

 In this major the MariaDB and Elasticsearch dependency versions were also bumped to a new major version that introduces several incompatilibites.
 Therefore, backwards compatibility is not guaranteed.
 Check [MariaDB Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/mariadb#to-800) for more information.
+Although it is using the latest `bitnami/mariadb` chart, given Magento `2.4` [current limitations](https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements.html#database), the container image of MariaDB has been bumped to `10.4.x` instead of using the latest `10.5.x`.

 To upgrade to `15.0.0`, it should be done reusing the PVCs used to hold data from MariaDB, Elasticsearch and Magento data on your previous release.
 To do so, follow the instructions below (the following example assumes that the release name is `magento` and that a `rootUser.password` was defined for MariaDB in `values.yaml` when the chart was first installed):

 > NOTE: Please, create a backup of your database before running any of those actions.
-The steps below would be only valid if your application (e.g. any plugins or custom code) is compatible with MariaDB 10.5.x
+The steps below would be only valid if your application (e.g. any plugins or custom code) is compatible with MariaDB 10.4.x

 Obtain the credentials and the names of the PVCs used to hold the MariaDB data on your current release: